ntemposd/personal-website/README.md

 This is the code of my personal website; being always under development

-don't try to use it before i document it :)
+don't try to use it before I document it :)

 **next up**:
 -------------------------------

 * move contact-form in a different page
 * change slider to project boxes - sliders became outdated after 2004 :)
-* document website's code
+* fully document website's code